Azure/data-api-builder/docs/runtime-to-database-authorization.md

 ```

 ###### RESULT
-Rows corresponding to `accessible_role` = 'Anoymous' are returned as those rows match the criteria of the filter predicate imposed by the security policy.
+Rows corresponding to `accessible_role` = 'Anonymous' are returned as those rows match the criteria of the filter predicate imposed by the security policy.